bregman-arie/devops-exercises/topics/kubernetes/README.md

 <details>
 <summary>What is Helm?</summary><br><b>

 Package manager for Kubernetes.
-Basically the ability to package YAML files and distribute them to other users and apply them in different clusters.
+Basically the ability to package YAML files and distribute them to other users and apply them in the cluster(s).
 </b></details>

 <details>